 - Open the Google Wifi app .

 - Tap the Settings and actions tab Network & general.

 - Tap Test Wi-Fi.

-- We’ll test one point at a time, showing speeds for each device connected to that point.
-A tick mark will appear next to the device name when the test is complete.
+- We’ll test one point at a time and show speeds for each device connected to that point.
+A check mark will appear next to the device name when the test is complete.

-- You’ll see the speed results for each device.
+- The speed results will appear for each device.